GSA/challenges-and-prizes/_posts/2020-07-22-federal-crowdsourcing-community-responds-to-the-covid-19-emergency.md

-excerpt: Federal agencies and citizen-solvers alike have heeded the call to fight the spread of this deadly disease, support healthcare workers on the frontline, and treat those stricken with COVID-19, through a vast number of rapidly scaled crowdsourcing and open innovation programs.
+excerpt: Federal agencies and citizen-solvers alike have heeded the call to fight the spread of this deadly disease, support healthcare workers on the frontline, and treat those stricken with COVID-19, through a vast number of rapidly scaled open innovation programs.
 author: Pierce McManus
 image: /assets/netlify-uploads/gettyimages-1220844647.jpg
 image_alt_text: Frontline medical workers